Spy High, with Susan Morrison (Doubleday, 1991)

 Vivat, Vivat, Varga Girl!
 November 1994.

-The Dubious Achievement Awards, January 1995 (as part of
+The Dubious Achievement Awards, January 1995 (as part of a team)

 The Ruling Class: The Comeback Kiddie, February 1995.